pallets/click/docs/options.rst

 In addition to boolean flag there are also feature switches.
 These are implemented by setting multiple options to the same parameter name and by defining a flag value.
-To select a default the default flag can be set to `True` on the one that should be the default.
+To set a default flag assign a value of `True` to the flag that should be the default.

 Example::